alessandropontini/Portfolio/CS/README.md

-This folder have the Computer Science Project
+This folder has the Computer Science Project